sif332/Thai-ANPR-Yolov5-nano/README.md

 This is Thai Automatic number-plate recognition power by Yolov5 nano.
 There are 4 models work together.

-Car object detection 640px (1 Class, detect car in the image) License plate object detection 640px (1 Class, detect license plate in the image) Letter object detection 640px (2 Classes, letter and province, detect x-y coordinate of alphabets on the license plate image) Letter classification 224px (48 Classes, 38 alphabets and 10 numbers, classify alphabet images) The main folder is named "yolo" Please "cd" to "yolo" and type "pip install requirements.txt" to install requirement library.
+1. Car object detection 640px (1 Class, detect car in the image)
+2. License plate object detection 640px (1 Class, detect license plate in the image)
+3. Letter object detection 640px (2 Classes, letter and province, detect x-y coordinate of alphabets on the license plate image)
+4. Letter classification 224px (48 Classes, 38 alphabets and 10 numbers, classify alphabet images)

+The main folder is named "yolov5" Please "cd" to "yolov5" and type "pip install requirements.txt" to install requirement library.

 "run_model.ipynb" is full of analysis tools and code comment Please try to understand code in the file "run_model.ipynb" first